codeoverflow-org/nodecg-io-docs/docs/samples/streamdeck.md

 ### Configure the Streamdeck Rainbow bundle

-1. In NodeCG, create a new StreamDeck service instance using the left upper menu.
+1. In NodeCG, create a new StreamDeck service instance.

-2. Enter the configuration
+2. Enter the configuration:

     ```json
     {